gunnargriffith/startup/README.md

 CSS - Will be used for styling and visual clarity of the site.

-JavaScript - The will be used to program login and different roles of the users (GM vs Player) Also to limit file access to certain users
+JavaScript - The will be used to program login and different roles of the users (GM vs Player) And to limit file access to certain users

 React - Multiple pages will need to be accessible by multiple users at once.

-Service - Backend service with endpoints for:

-Retrieving and submitting file edits

-Retrieving and submitting permission changes

-Displaying relevant Dnd info using the https://5e-bits.github.io/docs/ service.
+Service - Backend service with endpoints for Retrieving and submitting file edits, Retrieving and submitting permission changes, and Displaying relevant Dnd info using the https://5e-bits.github.io/docs/ service.

 DB/Login - Store users including their roles and permissions